cmbu-tmm-sites/learncodestream/content/Pipelines/Tasks/Kubernetes/index.md

 title: "Kubernetes"
 ---

-The Kubernetes Task allows for interation and execution of Get, Create, Apply, Delete and Rollback actions against a [Kubernetes Endpoint](/Configure/Endpoints/Kubernetes).
-You can use a [Git Endpoint](/Configure/Endpoints/Git) for the YAML manifest definitions.
-The combination of [Git Endpoints](/Configure/Endpoints/Git), use of a [Git Triggers](/Triggers/Git) and the Kubernetes task allows you to build complex Kubernetes application deployment strategies.
+The Kubernetes Task allows for interation and execution of Get, Create, Apply, Delete and Rollback actions against a [Kubernetes Endpoint](/configure/endpoints/kubernetes). you can use a [git endpoint](/configure/endpoints/git) for the yaml manifest definitions. the combination of [git endpoints](/configure/endpoints/git), use of a [git triggers](/triggers/git) and the Kubernetes task allows you to build complex Kubernetes application deployment strategies.

 Common across all the Kubernetes actions is are:
 * **Kubernetes Cluster** - the Kubernetes endpoint that the task will execute against